 "The Sage does not Talk, The Talented Ones Talk, The Stupid Ones Argue, But The One that creates always gives it back for the continuing Progress of Mankind."
 (Daniel Austin)

 We strongly believe the Interpressionism movement is on the way of becoming one of the most creative ideas of this century and future yet to come.
-This new trend of expression teaches us (especially the artist) to learn to close our eyes and let go off the “deja – vu”.
-The Interpressionism as a philosophy wants us to return to our childlike mentality to find the source of our artistic creativity, i.e.: our originality from our inner-self.
-The foundation of this artistic movement is based on the innocence of thinking: Inter-pression that you find generally in the art work of any 2 and 5 years old child.
-Whom with no guidance and no master, and without following any discipline nor techniques, always created some tremendous master pieces wherever their innocent hands can reach.
-For example, let’s us consider the walls of a house with children; they were always painted by the innocent hands of those children.
-Also, remember the way they expressed themselves in some of your important documents.
-Such as: your books, your notebooks, etc, are full of sketches and drawings of your children.
-Others can also find some extraordinary masterpieces left by their children in their new furniture’s or in their antiques, etc. Each one of those drawings and sketches is unique and original.
-They expressed the innocence expression and the self-creativity of a child.
+This new trend of expression teaches us (especially the artist) to learn how to close our eyes and let go off the “deja – vu”.
+The Interpressionism as a philosophy wants us to return to our childlike mentality to find the source of our own artistic creativity.
+This is the essence of our inner-self expression through originality.
+The foundation of this artistic movement is based particularly on the innocence of thinking.
+"Inter-pression" (from within, the inner-self), which is the purity of the origin of our thought.
+In other words, the deepest and uncensored emotion of our soul.
+This originality you will find it generally in the artwork of any 2 and 5 years old child.
+Whom with no master, no guidance, and without following no technique and with no sense of discipline always created some tremendous master pieces wherever their innocent hands can reach.
+For example, let’s us consider your home with 2 or three children.
+The walls of your house are always bare with sketches drowned by the innocent hands of your children.
+Also, remember the way they expressed themselves on some of your important documents that could make you losing your mind.
+They expressed themselves on your important books, your notebooks, your bible, etc. Others can also find some extraordinary masterpieces left by their children on their new furnitures and antiques, etc. Each one of those particular drawings and sketches is unique and original.
+Because, they expressed the innocence of expression and the self-creativity of each one of your children.

 Stay turn for the E-book "Austin, Master of Interpressionism Movement"